bradlipovsky/crevasserator/README.md

 # crevasserator
 finite element codes to calculate glacier crevasse stress intensity factors

-Most functions are stored in crevasse.py
+Most of the important stuff is in crevasse.py

 The notebooks contain: